Documentation Index

 Base ID The ID of the base to interact with.
 Required if you use an OAuth connection, and optional if you specify base ID with a legacy API Key connection.

-Table Name Provide the name of the table you would like to access.
+Table Name The name of the table to access.

 List Bases